fourseven:scss

 Installation

-Install the package using Meteor's package management system:
+Install via Meteor's package system:

 meteor add fourseven:scss